krzbar/QSO_CTA/README.md

 # QSO_CTA

-These are the R scripts and numerical results accompanying Bartoszek, and Pułka "Approximately simulating centred kernel quadratic stochastic operators".
+These are the R scripts and numerical results accompanying Bartoszek, and Pułka "Convergence and simulation of centred kernel quadratic stochastic operators".

 The R setup for the manuscript was as follows: R version  4.0.3 (2020-10-10) Platform: x86_64-pc-linux-gnu (64-bit) Running under: openSUSE Leap 15.2